rapidez/docs/src/3.x/packages/statamic.md

 php artisan vendor:publish --provider="Rapidez\Statamic\RapidezStatamicServiceProvider" --tag=config
 ```

-After that you'll find all options within `config/rapidez/statamic.php`
+After that, you'll find all options within `config/rapidez/statamic.php`

 ### Sites

 Sites within Statamic will automatically be registered based on the Magento stores.
 So there is no need for a `sites.yaml`.
-The current site will be determined based on the `MAGE_RUN_CODE` and the alternate hreflang link tags are grouped by the `website_code`.
+The current site will be determined based on the `MAGE_RUN_CODE`, and the alternate hreflang link tags are grouped by the `website_code`

 ::: warning Sites cache
-Make sure the flush the cache after editing stores in Magento!
+Make sure to flush the cache after editing stores in Magento!
 :::

 ::: details Disable Statamic for a store
-To disable Statamic for a specific store just add the `store_code` to the `disabled_sites` within `config/rapidez/statamic.php`
+To disable Statamic for a specific store, just add the `store_code` to the `disabled_sites` within `config/rapidez/statamic.php`
 :::

 ### Routing

-The default Statamic routing will overrule the Rapidez routes.
-We don't want that so you've to disable the default Statamic routing within `config/statamic/routes.php`
+The default Statamic routing will override the Rapidez routes.
+We don't want that, so you have to disable the default Statamic routing within `config/statamic/routes.php`

 ```php
 'enabled' => false,
 ```

-The integration package will register the Statamic routes as fallback; so it tries the Magento routes first.
+The integration package will register the Statamic routes as fallback, so it tries the Magento routes first.

 ::: tip Seeing a Magento page instead of Statamic?
 This can happen when a CMS page in Magento has the same slug as a page in Statamic, like the homepage.
 To show the Statamic page, simply disable the page in Magento.
 :::

 ### Assets